Nynorsk: Ivar Aasen's work

 During the same period, Venceslaus Ulricus Hammershaimb standardised the orthography of the Faroese language.
 Spoken Faroese is closely related to Landsmål and dialects in Norway proper, and Lucas Debes and Peder Hansen Resen classified the Faroese tongue as Norwegian in the late 17th century.
-Ultimately, however, Faroese was established as a separate language.
+Faroese is now regarded as a separate language.

 Aasen's work is based on the idea that Norwegian dialects had a common structure that made them a separate language alongside Danish and Swedish.
 The central point for Aasen therefore became to find and show the structural dependencies between the dialects.
 In order to abstract this structure from the variety of dialects, he developed some basic criteria, which he called the most perfect form.
 He defined this form as the one that best showed the connection to related words, with similar words, and with the forms in Old Norwegian.
-No single dialect had all the perfect forms, each dialect had preserved different aspects and parts of the language.
-Through such a systematic approach, one could arrive at a uniting expression for all Norwegian dialects, what Aasen called the fundamental dialect, and Einar Haugen has called Proto-Norwegian.
+No single dialect had all the "perfect forms"; each dialect had preserved different aspects and parts of the language.
+Through such a systematic approach, Aasen believed one could arrive at a uniting expression for all Norwegian dialects, what he called the fundamental dialect; Einar Haugen called it Proto-Norwegian.

-The idea that the study should end up in a new written language marked his work from the beginning.
-A fundamental idea for Aasen was that the fundamental dialect should be Modern Norwegian, not Old Norwegian or Old Norse.
+The idea that the study should end up in a new written language marked Aasen's work from the beginning.
+A fundamental idea for him was that the fundamental dialect should be Modern Norwegian, not Old Norwegian or Old Norse.
 Therefore, he did not include grammatical categories which were extinct in all dialects.
 At the same time, the categories that were inherited from the old language and were still present in some dialects should be represented in the written standard.
 Haugen has used the word reconstruction rather than construction about this work.